 You might not have the skills in-house to create the visualization.
 Instead, you might partner up with another company and use their software.
 An API is great for this.
 You can plug your two pieces of software into each other and have them work as a single unit.
 It’s not public data, so they use an authentication code to prove they can use the data.

 Lastly, you might just want to make your data public.
 OpenWeather, for example, wants anybody to be able to use its data.
 An open API lets you give this data to people, without them getting access to the raw database.

 Learn to use APIs and more

-If you’re interested in learning to program your own websites and use APIs to give them more functionality, you can check out our bootcamp.
+If you’re interested in learning to program your own websites and use APIs to give them more functionality, you can check out at one of several Coding Dojo bootcamps, whether you want to learn on-site, online, part-time or full-time, there’s a bootcamp for you.
 You’ll get hands-on experience and learn to code three full stacks in a few months.
-Check it out.